 3. You can search online or contact a rehab facility directly (word of mouth can help you make a decision).

-4. You can CALL 1-877-721-2951 to get professional advise and guidance on finding appropriate addiction treatment options for your unique needs.
+4. You can CALL US to get guidance on finding appropriate addiction treatment options for your unique needs.

 Once you enter a treatment program, therapy and counseling can help you address underlying issues that lead you to develop a buprenorphine use problem in the first place.
 During psychotherapy, you learn how to handle stress without turning to drugs, and how to change and adjust to a new drug-free lifestyle.